+'''

-''' In standard SQL, we define a list of tables, that can build off earlier definitions, so it's a little more linear and modular.
+In standard SQL, we define a list of tables, that can build

+off earlier definitions, so it's a little more linear and modular.

+WITH

-WITH This says: "we're going to define a list of tables WITH which we will perform.
+This says: "we're going to define a list of tables WITH which we will perform.

-subsequent SELECTs..."
+\hookrightarrow subsequent SELECTs..."

 geneInfo AS (

 First table: the gene reference information

 SELECT

 gene_name AS gene,

-LTRIM(seq_name,'chr') AS chr,
+LTRIM(seq_name, 'chr') AS chr,

-'''

-'''

 'start' as region_start,

 'end'

 as region_end

 FROM

 'isb-cgc.genome_reference.GENCODE_v19'

 WHERE

 feature='gene'

 AND gene_status='KNOWN'

 AND source = 'HAVANA'),

 cnInfo AS(

 Second: the copy number data, but only for the BRCA samples (note the sub-query).

 SELECT

 SampleBarcode,

 Segment_Mean,

 Chromosome AS chr,

 'start' AS region_start,

+'end'

-'end' AS region_end
+AS region_end

+FROM

 'isb-cgc.tcga_201607_beta.Copy_Number_segments'

+WHERE

 SampleBarcode IN (

 SELECT

 SampleBarcode

 FROM

 'isb-cgc.tcga_cohorts.BRCA' )),

 gexp AS (

 Third: we get the gene expression data, again only for the BRCA samples

 included is a LOG() transform as well as an AVG() aggregation function

 which will only be relevant if there are multiple expression values for

-a single (gene, sample) pair.
+a single (gene,sample) pair.

 SELECT

-SampleBarcode,
+'''

+'''

 HGNC_gene_symbol,

 AVG(LOG(normalized_count+1,2)) AS logExp

+FROM

 'isb-cgc.tcga_201607_beta.mRNA_UNC_HiSeq_RSEM'

 WHERE

 SampleBarcode IN (

 SELECT

 SampleBarcode

+FROM

 'isb-cgc.tcga_cohorts.BRCA' )

 GROUP BY

 SampleBarcode,

 HGNC_gene_symbol),

 cnAnnot AS (

 Now, we start to re-use previously defined tables.
 Here, we annotate

 the copy-number segments by JOINing on matching chromosomes and

 looking for overlapping regions between the copy-number segments and

 the gene regions previously obtained from the GENCODE_v19 table.

 SELECT

 geneInfo.gene AS gene,

 geneInfo.chr AS chr,

 geneInfo.region_start AS gene_start,

 geneInfo.region_end AS gene_end,

-'''

-'''

 cnInfo.SampleBarcode AS SampleBarcode,

 AVG(cnInfo.Segment_Mean) AS Avg_CNsegMean

 FROM

 cnInfo JOIN geneInfo

+ON

 (geneInfo.chr = cnInfo.chr)

 WHERE

 (cnInfo.region_start BETWEEN geneInfo.region_start AND geneInfo.region_end) OR

 (cnInfo.region_end BETWEEN geneInfo.region_start AND geneInfo.region_end) OR

-(cnInfo.region_start < geneInfo.region_start AND cnInfo.region_end > geneInfo.
+(cnInfo.region_start < geneInfo.region_start AND cnInfo.region_end > geneInfo.region

-→region_end)
+\rightarrowend)

 GROUP BY

-gene,
+gene.

 chr,

 gene_start,

 gene_end,

 SampleBarcode

 ),

 bigJoin AS (

 This is essentially the final step: in this last table definition, we make

 a big join between the annotated copy-number table with the gene-expression

 table and use the built-in CORR() function to compute a Pearson correlation.

 SELECT

 cnAnnot.gene AS gene,

 cnAnnot.chr AS chr,

-CORR (cnAnnot.Avg_CNsegMean, gexp.logExp) AS corr_cn_gexp,
+CORR(cnAnnot.Avg_CNsegMean,gexp.logExp) AS corr_cn_gexp,

-count() as n

-FROM

-cnAnnot join gexp

-ON

-( gexp.HGNC_gene_symbol = cnAnnot.gene )

-AND ( gexp.SampleBarcode = cnAnnot.SampleBarcode )

-GROUP BY

-gene,

-chr

-)

-Finally, let's pull down all the rows!

-from bigJoin

 '''